QuChunhe/study/Maths.md

 * A prospective study is a study that observes a population in the present using a sample survey and proceeds to follow the subjects in the sample forward in time in order to record the occurrence of specific outcomes.
 * A retrospective study is a study that observes a population in the present using a sample survey and also collects information about the subjects in the sample regarding the occurrence of specific outcomes that have already taken place.

 Both prospective and retrospective studies are often comparative in nature.
 Two specific types of such studies are cohort studies and case-control studies.

+A crucial element in any survey is the manner in which the sample is selected from the population.

+Target population: The complete collection of objects whose description is the major goal of the study.
+Sample: A subset of the target population.
+Sampled population: The complete collection of objects that have the potential of being selected in the sample; the population from which the sample is actually selected.

 # Bayesian Statistics